 There were more than 20,000 new nursing licenses issued in New York in 2015.
 This includes nurse's aides, LPNs, and RNs.
-With such a large pool of nursing professionals, there is no room fornursing assisting a patient faulty hiring procedures.
+With such a large pool of nursing professionals, there is no room for faulty hiring procedures.
 Yet, New York nursing homes regularly employ nurses who have been in legal trouble (or worse).

 The problem in New York isn't an employee problem; it is a result of bad management.
 In most states, nurses are held to standards that meet stringent requirements of independent nursing boards or the state health department.
 However, in New York, the Office of the Professions, which is the oversight agency responsible for the nursing profession, is led by the Board of Regents, a child agency of the Department of Education for the state.
 Besides being responsible for all nurses in the state, they also oversee the state's public education system.